catalystdao/catalyst/evm/README.md

 )
 ```

-The swap has now been initiated.
-But if you check `sendAsset_tx.info()` you will see that no tokens have been sent to the user.
-That makes sense since the cross-chain package has only been emitted but not executed yet.
-No relayer has collected the package and submitted it to the target chain.
-We can examine the payload to understand what Catalyst sends to the target chain:
+The swap has been initiated, but the purchased tokens have not been yet sent to the user (this can be observed by inspecting `sendAsset_tx.info()`).
+This is because the cross-chain package has only been emitted but not yet executed.
+The relayer now has to collect the package and submit it to the target chain.
+Before doing this, the IBC payload can be examined to better understand what Catalyst is sending to the target chain:

 ```python
 sendAsset_tx.events["IncomingPacket"]["packet"][3]
 decode_payload(sendAsset_tx.events["IncomingPacket"]["packet"][3])
 ```

-Let's execute the IBC package.
+Finally, the IBC package can be executed as follows, making the user receive their purchased tokens.

 ```python
 swap_execution_tx = ie.execute(sendAsset_tx.events["IncomingMetadata"]["metadata"][0], sendAsset_tx.events["IncomingPacket"]["packet"], {"from": acct})

 swap_execution_tx.info()
 ```

-The user finally gets their tokens.

 ## Contracts